mathew-hall/MondoUtils/README.md

 This is a quick and dirty hack for a number of reasons:

-1. It doesn't have a proper redirect URL
+1. Tokens expire and will need to be regenerated (instead of refreshing them)
-2. Tokens expire and will need to be regenerated (instead of refreshing them)
+2. It leaves credentials in the clear on your hard drive
-3. It leaves credentials in the clear on your hard drive
+3. The OFX export is based on an OFX file I had laying around